ebeusch/Halton/README.md

 See http://www.jyu.fi/ersa2003/cdrom/papers/406.pdf on correlations of Halton sequences for larger primes.
 Train, K. 2003.
 Discrete Choice Methods with Simulation.
 Cambridge: Cambridge University Press.
 ```

+# Exercise.pdf
+An accompanying exercise to illustrate the multidimensional draws